Helping your teen with depression

 The two most common SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
 These are approved to treat depression in teenagers.
 Prozac is also approved for children age 8 and older.

-Another type of antidepressants, called tricyclics, is not approved for use in teens.
+Another class of antidepressants, called tricyclics, is not approved for use in teens.

 There are risks and side effects with taking antidepressants.
 Your teen's provider can help manage these side effects.
 In a small number of teens, these medicines can make them more depressed and give them more suicidal thoughts.
 If this happens, you or your teen should talk to the provider right away.